 Note:

-MSQ values based on conditional calculations (n = 1851).
-Simulation based thresholds based on 1000 simulated datasets.
+MSQ values based on conditional calculations (n = 1851 complete cases).
+Simulation based thresholds from 400 simulated datasets.

 It is important to note that the new (since version 0.2.2, released 2024-08-19) RIitemfit() function uses conditional outfit/infit, which is both robust to different sample sizes and makes ZSTD unnecessary (Müller, 2020).